zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Luca is not thinking of cold drinks.
 He’s still thi nking of something hot.
 He says, “Some mulled cider is more like it for me.”
 The phr ase “is more like it for me”

 means “is something that I would want more.”
-Luca w ants some “mulled (mulled) cider (cider).”
+Luca wants some “mulled (mulled) cider (cider).”
 “Cider” is made from fruit.
 It’s the juice of a fruit.
 “Mulled cider” is apple juice that is heated and has cinnamon, nutmeg , clove, and other spices in it.

 Miranda says, “If only we had a snow cone machine.”
 A “snow cone” (cone) is a paper cup that has small pieces of flavored ice, us ually ice that is chopped up in very small pieces and then has colored, sweetened l iquid poured over it, a kind of sugar that is poured over it.
 You’ll sometimes s ee snow cones sold at outdoor events during the summertime.
 Miranda thinks that t hey could make their own snow cones, but Luca wants instead a “hot toddy” (t oddy).